 - Doctor of Philosophy, Univ Of Cal-Berkeley, 2011

 - Doctor of Philosophy, Linguistics, Univ Of Cal-Berkeley, United States, 2011

-Dr. Reiko Kataoka joined SJSU in 2012 as a lecturer, and since then she has taught a graduate class in phonology and undergraduate classes in phonetics and evolution of sound communication.
+Dr. Reiko Kataoka joined SJSU in 2012 as a lecturer, and since then she has taught a graduate class in phonology and undergraduate classes in phonetics, evolution of sound communication systems and sociolinguistics.
 Her teaching philosophy is characterized by an emphasis on conceptual understanding and a commitment to instructor-student and student-student interactions.

 Dr. Kataoka has been trained in phonetics, laboratory phonology, and psycholinguistics.
-Her main research interest is to investigate how we perceive speech, meaning how we map continuous and variable acoustic signal to a stable mental representation.
+Her main research interest is to investigate how humans perceive speech, meaning how humans map continuous and variable acoustic signal to a stable mental representation.
 Her current research topics center around plasticity and variability of human auditory system and their relationship to historical sound change.